GentlemanShark/Online-Resume/_posts/2020-03-12-experience.md

 ## Work Experience

+### Marketing Intern | Scalable Press | San Francisco, CA
+##### July 2020 - September 2020
+_Scalable Press is a printing and fulfillment company that makes allows for fast, cheap, and accessible merchandise_
+*  Created student ambassador opportunities to increase and promote college artists selling on the platform
+*  Developed playbook for intern-style program to host virtual events and generate engagement on social media
+*  Identified key competitor advertising campaign strategies and evaluated targeting parameter efficacy

 ### Founder | MVHacks | San Francisco, CA
 ##### January 2017 - June 2019
 _MVHacks is a registered 501(c)(3) nonprofit organization that organizes high school hackathons_